mojaloop/mini-loop/README.md

 - please note that the installation adds the /etc/hosts entries for the endpoints configured in the $ETC_DIR/miniloop_values.yaml file if you use different values you will likely have to adjust the /etc/hosts endpoints
 - the mini-loop/install/mini-loop/util directory contains a few scripts and debugging tools that I find useful , I am not really maintaining these but you might find some of them handy as I do.
-- at release v4.0 of mini-loop clones the latest current release of Mojaloop is version 14.0
+- release v4.1 of mini-loop clones the 14.1.0 releaase of Mojaloop
-- mini-loop v4.0 clones the latest version of the Mojaloop helm charts to $HOME/mluser and then modifies the charts and values to facilitate deployment to kubernetes 1.22+ , the scripts then package and deploy these locally modified charts.
-These local modifications by mini-loop scripts of the Mojaloop charts, is a short-term utility as the Mojaloop charts are currently being updated to deploy to the latest kubernetes releases and are expected to deploy to **current** releases in the future.
+- mini-loop v4.1 clones the  14.1.0 release of the Mojaloop helm charts to $HOME and then modifies the charts and values to facilitate deployment to kubernetes 1.24+ , the scripts then package and deploy these locally modified charts.
+These local modifications by mini-loop scripts of the Mojaloop charts, is a short-term utility as the Mojaloop charts are currently being updated to deploy to the latest kubernetes releases and are expected to deploy to **current** releases when Mojaloop release 15 is available.

 ## known issues
 1. mini-loop v4.1 deployment of Mojaloop has only been tested properly with ubuntu 20 and 22
 2. Not contradicting point 1. above BUT the k3s option should(?) work on linux distros other than Ubuntu.
 It has been tested on fedora36 where there are some unresolved issues around open files.
 [Note if you try mini-loop k3s on Linux other than Ubuntu please let me know (tdaly61@gmail.com) ]

 ## Notable changes in mini-loop v4.1
-- dropped support for out of date kubernetes versions. mini-loop version 4.1 only allows use of kubernetes 1.24,1.25 and 1.26
+- dropped support for out of date kubernetes versions. mini-loop version 4.1 only allows use of kubernetes 1.24
-- now deploys Mojaloop v14.1.0 (where Vijay's mobile emulator works nicely)
+- deploys Mojaloop v14.1.0 (where a fix in the TTK means Vijay's mobile emulator works)
-- dont have time to test redhat so dropped support of it for v4.1
+- I don't have time to test redhat so dropped support of it for v4.1
 - added a more current (short) apache 2.0 license to top level directory
+- updates to the latest helm release

 ## Notable changes in mini-loop v4.0
 - dropped support for out of date kubernetes versions. mini-loop version 4.0 only allows use of kubernetes v1.22 - 1.24